Zubax/ampdrive_ad0510/README.md

 * Diameter 60 - 80 mm
 * KV > 180 (assuming 12S battery is used)

-Despite that Komar still can be used as a separate unit.
-In this case a custom phase connector mounted on the housing may be used to provide motor connections.
+Komar can also be used as a separate unit.
+In this case, a custom phase connector mounted on the housing may be used to provide motor connections.

 ## Construction and usage